Shallow (Lady Gaga and Bradley Cooper song): Chart performance

 In Canada, "Shallow" entered the Digital Songs chart at number one, becoming Gaga's fifth leader and first since "Born This Way".
 The song debuted at number 16 on the Canadian Hot 100.
 It reached the top of the charts in March 2019, becoming Gaga's fifth number-one single and Cooper's first.
 On the Digital charts the track remained in the pole position for 24 non-consecutive weeks, surpassing Ed Sheeran's "Perfect" (2017) as the longest-running song atop the chart at the time.
 In Australia, "Shallow" debuted at number 25 on the ARIA Singles Chart, before reaching number one two weeks later.
 It became Gaga's fourth song to reach the top, her first since "Born This Way", and Cooper's first.
 The track was the best-selling digital download for the week.
 It also reached the top of the radio airplay charts according to The Music Network.
 "Shallow" has since held the summit for five non-consecutive weeks.
-It has been certified thirteen times platinum by the Australian Recording Industry Association (ARIA).
+It has been certified sixteen times platinum by the Australian Recording Industry Association (ARIA).
 The song debuted at number 18 in New Zealand.
 By its second week it had climbed to number two.
 After two weeks, it topped the charts, becoming Gaga's third number-one song in the country.

 The song entered the UK Singles Chart at number 13 with 20,425 units sold according to the Official Charts Company, and reached number six the following week.
 It sold another 36,952 units, becoming Gaga's 12th top-ten song in the nation.
 The track climbed to number four in the third week, selling 42,548 copies.
 It also reached the top-ten on the UK Airplay Charts, vaulting from number 62 to number eight, with total audience impressions of 48.83 million.
 For the week ending November 1, 2018, "Shallow" reached the top of the UK Singles Chart for two weeks becoming her fifth number one (her first since "Telephone" in 2010) and Cooper's first.
 The same week, A Star Is Born also returned to the top of the UK Albums Chart, giving Gaga and Cooper an Official UK Chart double, this being Gaga's third.
 After Gaga and Cooper's performance of the song at the 91st Academy Awards ceremony, it rose ten places to number 11 from number 21 on the UK Singles Chart for the week ending March 1, 2019.
-The British Phonographic Industry (BPI) awarded a quadruple platinum certification to the track for accumulating 2,400,000 equivalent sales units in the UK and by July 2022 the song has sold a total of 2,600,000 equivalent sales in the country with a total of 336 million streams.
+The British Phonographic Industry (BPI) awarded a sextuple platinum certification to the track for accumulating 3.6 million equivalent sales units in the UK; by February 2025, the song had sold a total of 3.6 million equivalent sales in the country with a total of 470 million streams, making it Gaga's best-performing single in the country.